rustielin/Blockchain-Notes/note3.md

 times Alice’s key was stretched.
 A small cost for a huge gain in security.

-Choosing a Wallet – Multisignature Addresses {#choosing-a-wallet-multisignature-addresses .unnumbered}
+Choosing a Wallet – Multisignature Addresses
 ============================================

 Consider a wallet owned by a company.
 Should one person hold the